 We are a well-known seasoned issuer with an effective shelf registration statement on Form S-3 filed in February 2012, which registers an unspecified amount of debt and equity securities, including preferred securities, warrants, stockholder rights and units.
+In connection with the mandatory expiration of this registration statement, we intend to file a new shelf registration statement to replace the existing registration statement during the first quarter of 2015.
 We may in the future issue debt or equity securities under our shelf registration statement or in private placements from time to time on an opportunistic basis, dependent upon market conditions and available pricing.
 We expect to use the proceeds from any such offerings for general corporate purposes, including repaying, redeeming or repurchasing debt, acquisitions of additional assets or businesses, capital expenditures and increasing our working capital.

 On October 25, 2012, we completed the acquisition of the business of R360, through the acquisition of all of R360's principal operating subsidiaries, for total cash consideration of approximately \$1.34 billion.
 Additionally, we assumed approximately \$9.3 million of outstanding R360 debt and \$37.3 million of contingent consideration.
-The R360 acquisition was funded with available cash and with borrowings of \$475 million under our senior revolving credit facility and \$800 million under our uncollateralized term loan facility with Bank of America, N.A. and the other banks and lending institutions party thereto, as lenders, Bank of America, N.A., as administrative agent, and JPMorgan Chase Bank, N.A. and Wells Fargo Bank, National Association, as co-syndication agents.
-The term loan is subject to principal payments which commenced at \$10.0 million per quarter in April 2013, increase to \$20.0 million per quarter in April 2014 and increase again to \$30.0 million per quarter in April 2015.
-A final principal payment of \$390.0 million is due upon maturity of the term loan on October 25, 2017.
-The borrowings under the term loan facility are required to be used only to fund the R360 acquisition pursuant to the R360 purchase and sale agreement and to pay fees and expenses incurred in connection with the R360 acquisition and our entry into the term loan facility.
+The R360 acquisition was funded with available cash and with borrowings of \$475 million under our prior credit agreement and \$800 million under our uncollateralized term loan agreement, or the prior term loan agreement, with Bank of America, N.A. and the other banks and lending institutions party thereto, as lenders, Bank of America, N.A., as administrative agent, and JPMorgan Chase Bank, N.A. and Wells Fargo Bank, National Association, as co-syndication agents.
+The prior term loan agreement, as amended, required the aggregate outstanding principal amount to be paid at the maturity of the agreement on October 25, 2017.

-Outstanding amounts on the term loan facility can be either base rate loans or LIBOR loans.
-At December 31, 2013 and 2012, all amounts outstanding under the term loan facility were in LIBOR loans which bear interest at the LIBOR rate plus the applicable LIBOR margin (approximately 2.04% and 2.21% at December 31, 2013 and 2012, respectively).
-The LIBOR rate is determined by the administrative agent in a customary manner as described in the term loan agreement.
-The applicable margins under the term loan agreement vary depending on our leverage ratio, as defined in the term loan agreement, as amended, and range from 1.375% per annum to 2.375% per annum for LIBOR loans.
-As of December 31, 2013 and 2012, the margin was 1.875% and 2.0%, respectively, for LIBOR loans.
-Borrowings under the term loan facility are not collateralized.
+Outstanding amounts on the prior term loan agreement could be either base rate loans or LIBOR loans.
+At December 31, 2014 and 2013, all amounts outstanding under the prior term loan agreement were in LIBOR loans which bore interest at the LIBOR rate plus the applicable LIBOR margin (approximately 1.66% and 2.04% at December 31, 2014 and 2013, respectively).
+The LIBOR rate was determined by the administrative agent in a customary manner as described in the prior term loan agreement.
+The applicable margins under the prior term loan agreement varied depending on our leverage ratio, as defined in the prior term loan agreement, and ranged from 1.250% per annum to 2.000% per annum for LIBOR loans.
+As of December 31, 2014 and 2013, the margin was 1.500% and 1.875%, respectively, for LIBOR loans.
+Borrowings under the prior term loan agreement were not collateralized.